 sudo apt remove obs-studio

-After removing the software, remove any PPAs you added for security and system maintenance purposes.
-For detailed PPA management options, see our guide on how to remove a PPA from Ubuntu.
+Remove any PPAs you added.
+For detailed PPA management options, see our guide on how to remove a PPA from Ubuntu:

 sudo add-apt-repository --remove ppa:obsproject/obs-studio -y